trax-project/trax2-starter-lrs/README.md

 ## Upgrade from previous versions

-### From beta4
+### From beta4 and beta5

-You can keep your beta4 database with TRAX LRS beta5.
-Install the beta5 application, set the right database settings, then run `php artisan migrate` to apply the migration from beta4 to beta5.
-Of course, this is your responsability to make all the necessary backups before any upgrade.
+You can keep and migrate your beta4 or beta5 database.
+Install the RC1 application, configure the database in the `.env` file, then run `php artisan migrate`.
+Of course, this is your responsability to make all the necessary backups and checks.

 ### From older versions

-The database schema has changed with TRAX LRS beta4 and there is no related migration.
+The database schema has changed since beta4 and there is no migration.
 So we recommend installing a fresh application with a fresh database.

 ## Fresh install